Quick Answer

 This word can add a rich, poetic layer to any description.
 For instance:

-- She listened to the susurrus of the wind in the reeds by the riverbank.
+The susurrus of the ocean offered a peaceful soundtrack.
+She listened to the susurrus of the wind in the reeds by the riverbank.
+A soft susurrus of hushed laughter emerged from the next room.

 It allows creators to convey deep sensory details, building a vivid auditory experience for the audience.
 For more on evocative language, see Elevate Your Next Conversation: A 24-Hour Micro-Challenge with 3 Sophisticated Words.